Daryl Hall: Solo projects

 In addition to his work with Oates, Hall recorded music as a solo artist as well as recording with Robert Fripp in the late 1970s, working on Fripp's critically praised Exposure album from 1979.
 In 1977 Fripp produced and performed on Hall's debut solo album, the much-acclaimed Sacred Songs.
 This album was released in 1980.

 In 1984 Hall co-wrote and produced, with Arthur Baker, the single "Swept Away" for Diana Ross, which reached US No. 19, US R & B No. 3 and US Dance/Club Play No. 1.
 In 1985 he performed two songs during the first Farm Aid concert in Champaign, Illinois.
 Hall participated in the We Are the World session as well as closing the Live Aid show in Philadelphia.
 He also made an album with Dave Stewart that year, Three Hearts in the Happy Ending Machine, which yielded his number five solo single "Dreamtime".
 He has recorded solo works like Soul Alone in 1993 and Can't Stop Dreaming in 1996, both of which were received well internationally.
-In 1994 composed "Gloryland" that was official album of the 1994 FIFA World Cup.
+In 1994 he composed "Gloryland", the official album of the 1994 FIFA World Cup.

 In 2007 Hall guest-starred on the HBO series Flight of the Conchords, playing an MC of a "world music" festival.
 On March 12, 2008, he played a well-received set with his band at the South by Southwest festival in Austin, Texas.

 Hall was slated to sing the National Anthem of the United States before Game 5 of the 2008 World Series at Philadelphia's Citizens Bank Park but, due to an illness, could not appear, and Oates sang it instead.
 In 2009, Hall guest starred as himself on the Independent Film Channel series, Z-Rock.